mvdnbrk/laravel-model-expires/README.md

 $subscription->expires_at = now()->addMinutes(10);
 ```

+### Removing expiration

-You may remove the expiration date by providing a zero or negative TTL:
+You may remove the expiration of a model by providing a zero or negative TTL:

 ```php
 $subscription->expires_at = 0;

 $subscription->expires_at = -5;
 ```

+### Determine expiration

 To determine if a given model instance has expired, use the `expired` method: